Ukrainian Canadians: Arts

+Literature and academia

+Ukrainian Canadians have contributed to the literature of Canada and to the field of folklore.

+Professor of folklore and Kule Chair Emerita at the University of Alberta, Natalie Kononenko, is well respected, and has made numerous contributions to her field.
+In 2023, Kononenko published a book entitled, "Ukrainian Ritual on the Prairies: Growing a Ukrainian Canadian Identity.".

+From British Columbia, Ukrainian Canadian author Danny Evanishen wrote and published more than eleven books retelling Ukrainian folk tales in English and sharing stories from his childhood and travel.

 Music

-Ukrainian Canadian musicians and groups include Randy Bachman, the Canadian Bandurist Capella, Ron Cahute, Rick Danko, Victor Mishalow, Chantal Kreviazuk, Gordie Johnson, Canadian Idol season 2 runner-up Theresa Sokyrka, Zirka from Toronto, and Rushnychok from Montreal.
+Ukrainian Canadian musicians and groups include Randy Bachman, Luba, the Canadian Bandurist Capella, Ron Cahute, Rick Danko, Victor Mishalow, Chantal Kreviazuk, Gordie Johnson, Canadian Idol season 2 runner-up Theresa Sokyrka, Zirka from Toronto, D-Drifters from Winnipeg, Cheremshyna (ensemble) from Montreal, Sons of the Steppes (known as Сини степів or Syny Stepiv) from Montreal, Wasyl Kohut of the progressive rock band CANO, and Rushnychok from Montreal.
 The Edmonton-based group the Kubasonics focuses on a folk fusion of traditional Ukrainian music with modern touches.

 Food

 Cultural food is an important part of Ukrainian culture.
 Special foods used at Easter as well as Christmas are not made at any other time of the year.
 In fact on Christmas Eve (January 6 in the Gregorian calendar), a special twelve-dish meatless meal is served.
 The best-known foods are borshch (a vegetable soup, usually with beets), holobtsi (cabbage rolls), pyrohy or varenyky (dumplings often called "perogies"), and kovbasa (sausage).

 Several items of Ukrainian food and culture have been enshrined with roadside attractions throughout the Prairie provinces.
 These are celebrated in the polka Giants of the Prairies by the Kubasonics.
 For example, the world's largest perogy is in Glendon, Alberta, and the world's biggest kovbasa is in Mundare, Alberta.